Comparing Pet Insurance – What Cover Do I Need?

 Is pet insurance a waste of money?
 No – veterinary bills can cost an awful lot if you don’t have insurance plus, many people prefer to pay manageable premiums which they can budget for instead of facing a heavy unexpected bill, like many pet medical bills often are.

 How do you compare pet insurance (UK)

 To compare pet insurance plans, you’ll need to know what to look for in individual policies.
-There are different types of policies which are available from most providers.
+There are different types of both cat and dog policies which are available from most providers.
 They are as follows:

 Lifetime pet insurance – Lifetime pet insurance will cover your pet for its entire life, provided you continue to pay the policy, covering illnesses, injuries and accidents that may occur throughout its lifetime.
 There are often different levels of lifetime pet insurance offering different cover limits.

 Annual pet insurance or ’12 Months’ – Annual pet insurance will cover your pet for 12 months from injuries, illness and accidents.
 Normally, you’ll be able to claim up to a maximum amount for different illness and injuries in a year, but once that years' cover has finished cover for that condition will end, even when you renew the policy.

 Accident Only – Accident Only pet insurance, as the policy name suggests, only covers injuries resulting from accidents.
 It doesn’t cover things like illness or other health issues that aren’t caused by accidents.